kiro6/penetration-testing-notes/Operating Systems/Windows/README.md

 # Windows Management Instrumentation (WMI)
 [documntation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/get-executionpolicy?view=powershell-7.4)
 - WMI is a subsystem of PowerShell that provides system administrators with powerful tools for system monitoring.
 - The goal of WMI is to consolidate device and application management across corporate networks.

+**Some of the uses for WMI are:**

+- Status information for local/remote systems
+- Configuring security settings on remote machines/-
+- Setting and changing user and group permissions
+- Setting/modifying system properties
+- Code execution
+- Scheduling processes
+- Setting up logging